 There are no-equipment speed and agility exercises that definitely help but often you can speed up progress with some of the training equipment options on this list.
 In things like competitions and matches where every second counts this can be extremely helpful.

 1. Free weights

 Free weights are heavy pieces of fitness equipment that are not attached anywhere.
-Some examples of free weights are dumbbells, kettlebells, weight plates, a barbell, certain sandbags, etc.
+Some examples of free weights are dumbbells, kettlebells, weight plates, a barbell, certain exercise sandbags, etc.

 For many people free weights may come as a suprise on a list of speed and agility equipment.
 However, how much power your muscles can generate plays a big role in how fast and agile you are.

 By doing resistance training exercises, especially in an explosive manner, with free weights you can strengthen muscles like your calves, hamstrings, quadriceps, glutes, core, and arm muscles.
-In turn, this can help you gain speed an agility in many sports.
+In turn, this can help you gain speed and agility in many sports.

 Another benefit of free weights is that they generally last an extremely long time.
 One dumbbell can potentially improve your workouts for many years and potentially even decades.

 On top of that, many free weights do not really lose their value.
 This means that if you decide to stop using dumbbells or other free weights you can likely sell them for a very similar price as what you put into them.

 The disadvantage is that free weights often require a slightly bigger investment compared to the more short-term speed and agility equipment options on this list.

 Agility cones are small plastic flat cones with the top cut off.
 You can use them for speed exercises too but these cones are especially useful for agility drills in a variety of sports.